dotnet/runtime/src/mono/wasm/features.md

 Although it's optional for Blazor, we strongly recommend using it!

 You can install it by running `dotnet workload install wasm-tools` on your command line.

+You can also install `dotnet workload install wasm-experimental`.